 The 3-year graduation rate for full-time students entering in Fall 2011 was 4%.
 The 3-year transfer-out rate was 28%.

 4 Year Average Graduation & Transfers-Out Rate

 The IPEDS Graduation and Transfer Rate metrics are based on a first-time, full-time, degree/certificate-seeking undergraduate student cohort, as defined by the US Department of Education.
-In Fall of 2011 (the most recent cohort of data available for calculating Graduation and Transfer Rates), approximately 1% of our students met the criteria to be included in the cohort.
+In Fall of 2012 (the cohort used for calculating the Graduation and Transfer Rates updated in 2016), less than 1% of our students met the criteria to be included in the cohort.